jd-opensource/jdchain-kvdb/README.md

         clear: Clear the shell screen.
         exit, quit: Exit the shell.
         help: Display help about available commands.
-        script: Read and execute commands from a file.
         stacktrace: Display the full stacktrace of the last error.

 KVDB Commands